 Many of the city’s architectural districts and buildings are preserved as historical landmarks.
-Among the more notable sites are: Coral Gables City Hall (1927); The Douglas Road Entrance, an ornate street entrance to Coral Gables.
+Among the more notable sites are Coral Gables City Hall (1927); The Douglas Road Entrance, an ornate street entrance to Coral Gables.

-The Venetian Pool, “the world’s most beautiful swimming hole”, is 820,000-gallon swimming pool.
+The Venetian Pool, “the world’s most beautiful swimming hole”, is an 820,000-gallon swimming pool.
 It was built in 1923 from a coral rock quarry and is listed on the National Register of Historic Places.
 The pool is fed with cool spring water and is surrounded by two waterfalls, coral caves, and grottos.
 Location: 2701 De Soto Boulevard.

 The Beautiful City offers 22 parks, 33 public tennis courts, two public golf courses, and other recreation amenities.

 The largest tropical botanical garden in the continental United States – the Fairchild Tropical Botanical Garden – is situated here at Coral Gables.
-It has unique collections of rare tropical plants including palms, cycads, flowering trees and vines.
+It has unique collections of rare tropical plants including palms, cycads, flowering trees, and vines.

 Established in 1938, the 83-acre garden is among the region’s most popular visitor attractions and offers a variety of programs in environmental education, conservation and horticulture.
 There are guided walking tours, tram tours, and special seasonal events.